The Holy Island of Lindisfarne is a unique place to visit and stay in the Northeast of England.

 The designer convinced the island’s Community Development Trust to bring the garden home to live on.
 Grants were successfully obtained and it reassembled off the village high street, just opposite the Lindisfarne Heritage Centre.
 Look for the unassuming entrance of the Gospel Garden.

 Sample the Lindisfarne Mead

-When St Aidan arrived to Holy Island to establish a monastery on Lindisfarne, the monks had to consider how make this work long-term.
+When St Aidan arrived on Holy Island to establish a monastery on Lindisfarne, the monks had to consider how to make this work long-term.

 The monks were closed off from the mainland so their thoughts turned to self-sufficiency which included farming and beekeeping to produce honey.
 The fermentation process began and mead was born using a recipe of locally drawn water and honey.

 It is pretty common for monasteries around the world to be expert wine, beer, and spirit makers – it allows them to take part in ‘pious drinking’ and lucrative trading – Holy Island is no different.

 Today, you can sample the Lindisfarne Mead made from the traditional Roman recipe at St Aidan”s Winery in the main square.

 The nature trail is one of the best things to do on Holy Island without the throng of visitors so I set out in the morning whilst the causeway was closed.